Photos from Valley of the Kings in Egypt

 While I haven’t entered all the tombs, the first tomb I visited was Ramses IV and it made the biggest impression on me.
 Due to its location, most tour groups tend to venture there first, so you might need to wait it out.
 I did manage to have it all to myself for about 10 minutes though.
 On the contrary, I wasn’t blown away by Ramses I tomb personally.

-There were almost no visitors at Seti I tomb.
+There were almost no visitors to Seti I tomb.
 Sadly, tombs of Horemheb weren’t opened during my visit (as they rarely are), but since it’s a unique tomb if it’s open do yourself a favor and go inside.

 Valley of the Kings Photos